MustafaHusain942/Capstone/README.md

 ---

+📚 Table of Contents
+📌 Project Overview

+✨ Features

+🗂 Dataset Used

+⚙️ Installation

+🧰 Technologies Used

+🚀 How to Use

+🤝 Contributing

+📄 License

+---

 ## 📌 Project Overview

 VerdantScan brings together **computer vision** and **agriculture** to make disease detection easier for farmers, researchers, and gardeners.
 Leveraging **pre-trained CNN models**, this project simplifies early disease diagnosis for better crop management.